shirsbrunner/shirsbrunner.github.io/src/articles/20231111_lettherebelight/11110126_lettherebelight.md

 Hopefully, the tension on the rattan is big enough to give a stable lamp.
 For attachment to the lamp a piece of wire has been added (on top and bottom).

 Where necessary, two pieces of rattan have to be pieced together.
 Unfortunately, the Sokui was disolving the paper initially bought - therefore I switched to using super glue for the joints.
+Different videos use string to wrap around the different parts.
+Also for a high-quality outcome, one of the sources shows flattening both sides before glueing.
+Obviously, this depends on the material used for the skeleton (i.e. the profile or cross-section).

 ### Paper
 The paper normally used for the lamps is called Washi paper - made from mulberry threes.
 Unfortunately, I couldn't initially get the paper and bought a paper similar in appearance that didn't tolerate wetness very well.
 It disolved when trying glue rattan together or when trying to attach it to the frame.